chieftools/docs/src/pages/billdo/faq.md

 ### Why would I need Bill.DO?

-DigitalOcean only shows you your current spend (updated daily) and will notify you when you rise above a certain treshold.
+DigitalOcean only shows you your current spend (updated daily) and will notify you when you rise above a certain threshold.
 The problem with that is that's it takes a big spreadsheet to figure out what the bill is going to be at the end of the month.
-And as soon as DigitalOcean sends you a notification indicating you are past a treshold, you are past it and the money is already spent.
+And as soon as DigitalOcean sends you a notification indicating you are past a threshold, you are past it and the money is already spent.
 Bill.DO gives you insights and alerting to act before something happens and allows you to react before it get's out of hand by setting up alerts for predicted costs and not only spend money.

 ## Connecting with DigitalOcean